thejambot.com / Agent Capability Framework

 At the end of Wall-E, the captain doesn't defeat AUTO with a better algorithm.
 He sees the plant, understands what it means, and decides the old instruction no longer applies.

 That's the work.
-Not faster agents, not cleverer prompts — but keeping the meaning behind the directive aligned with reality.
+Not faster agents, not more capable models.
+Keeping the meaning behind the directive aligned with reality.
+Semantic Maintenance is the ceremony that makes Execute mode safe.

 Read the Framework

-The missing ceremony: Semantic Maintenance — regularly checking that your language still matches your reality.
+The missing ceremony: Semantic Maintenance.
+The recurring audit that keeps your vocabulary aligned with your reality.